wendynieuwkamer/WiskundeBijlesDeventer/README.md

 I am building a multi-page static website for a freelancer which tutors high school students in mathematics.

 ## TODO
+* Structure About
-* Install packages
+* Structure Contact
-* Setup app.js
+* Structure Werkwijze
-* Add index template and route
-* Add header and footer partials
-* Add routes for all pages
-* Add templates for all pages
-* Style navbar
+* Structure Info